Sonia Sotomayor: Early life

-Sonia grew up with an alcoholic father and a mother who was emotionally distant; she felt closest to her grandmother, who she later said gave her a source of "protection and purpose".

-Sonia was diagnosed with type 1 diabetes at age seven, and began taking daily insulin injections.
+Sotomayor grew up with an alcoholic father and an emotionally distant mother; she felt closest to her grandmother, who she later said was a source of "protection and purpose".
+Sotomayor was diagnosed with type 1 diabetes at age seven and began taking daily insulin injections.
 Her father died of heart problems at age 42, when she was nine years old.
-After this, she became fluent in English.
-Sotomayor has said that she was first inspired by the strong-willed Nancy Drew book character, and then after her diabetes diagnosis led doctors to suggest a different career from detective, she was inspired to go into a legal career and become a judge by watching the Perry Mason television series.
-She reflected in 1998: "I was going to college and I was going to become an attorney, and I knew that when I was ten.
-Ten.
-That's no jest."
+After that, she became fluent in English.
 Celina Sotomayor put great stress on the value of education; she bought the Encyclopædia Britannica for her children, something unusual in the housing projects.
 Despite the distance between the two, which became greater after her father's death and which was not fully reconciled until decades later, Sotomayor has credited her mother with being her "life inspiration".

+Education

 For grammar school, Sotomayor attended Blessed Sacrament School in Soundview, where she was valedictorian and had a near-perfect attendance record.
 Although underage, Sotomayor worked at a local retail store and a hospital.
+She has said that she was first inspired by the strong-willed children's book detective character Nancy Drew, but, after her diabetes diagnosis led her doctors to suggest a different career path, she was inspired by the TV series Perry Mason to pursue a legal career and become a judge.
+She reflected in 1998: "I was going to college and I was going to become an attorney, and I knew that when I was ten.
+Ten.
+That's no jest."

 Sotomayor passed the entrance tests for and then attended Cardinal Spellman High School in the Bronx.
-At Cardinal Spellman, Sotomayor was on the forensics team and was elected to the student government.
+At Cardinal Spellman, she was on the forensics team and was elected to the student government.
 She graduated as valedictorian in 1972.
 Meanwhile, the Bronxdale Houses had fallen victim to increasing heroin use, crime, and the emergence of the Black Spades gang.
 In 1970, the family found refuge by moving to Co-op City in the Northeast Bronx.